ntimo/minio-docs/source/includes/container/installation.rst

 - https://hub.docker.com/r/minio/minio
 - https://quay.io/repository/minio/minio?tab=info

+Use of MinIO images from any other repository, host, or organization is at your own risk.

-MinIO provides instructions for both the `Docker <https://www.docker.com/>`__ and :podman-docs:`Podman <>` container management tools.
+The :ref:`Single-Node Single-Drive <minio-snsd>` and :ref:`Single-Node Multi-Drive <minio-snmd>` tutorials provide instructions for the `Docker <https://www.docker.com/>`__ and :podman-docs:`Podman <>` container managers.
-MinIO's published container images may work with unlisted container interfaces.

-Defer to the official documentation for your preferred container interface for instructions on installation or configuration on your local host machine.

 .. toctree::
    :titlesonly: